 #5.
 Ride wait times

-One notable exception was The Incredible Hulk, which had a short (less than 60 minute) wait during most of our visit.
+One notable exception was The Incredible Hulk, which had a short (less than 60 minute) wait during most of our visits.
 The other exception was Hagrid’s which required a Virtual Line.
 However, we were able to snag virtual ride times on Hagrid’s many times!

 #6.
 Character Meet-and-Greets at Universal